tendermint/tendermint/docs/tutorials/go-built-in.md

 }
 ```

+Since it reads only committed data from the store, transactions that are part of a block
+that is still processed are not reflected in the query result.

 ### 1.3.5 PrepareProposal and ProcessProposal
-Finally, before we can run the application, we need to implement `PrepareProposal` and `ProcessProposal`.
-These two two methods were introduced in Tendermint 3.7.0 to give the application more control over
+`PrepareProposal` and `ProcessProposal` are methods introduced in Tendermint 3.7.0
-the construction and processing of transaction blocks.
+to give the application more control over the construction and processing of transaction blocks.

-When Tendermint Core sees that valid transactions (validated throuch `CheckTx`) are available to be
+When Tendermint Core sees that valid transactions (validated through `CheckTx`) are available to be
 included in blocks, it groups some of these transactions and then gives the application a chance
 to modify the group by invoking `PrepareProposal`.

 The application is free to modify the group before returning from the call.
 For example, the application may reorder or even remove transactions from the group to improve the
 execution of the block once accepted.
-In the following code, the application simply returns the unmodified group of transactions.
+In the following code, the application simply returns the unmodified group of transactions:

 ```go
 func (app *KVStoreApplication) PrepareProposal(proposal abcitypes.RequestPrepareProposal) abcitypes.ResponsePrepareProposal {